Home Compare IBKR vs TW

 Profitability

-On stability, the edge still sits with Tradeweb Markets Inc., even though both profiles look solid.
+On valuation, the edge still sits with Tradeweb Markets Inc., even though both profiles look solid.

 Profitability — Dominant Gap